derbyjs/derby/index.md

 {% highlight javascript %}
 // This will find documents but strip out all properties except 'id',
-// 'name', and 'age' before passing the results back to the application. model.query('users').where('age').gte(30).only('id', 'name', 'age');
+// 'name', and 'age' before passing the results back to the app. model.query('users').where('age').gte(30).only('id', 'name', 'age');

-// This will find documents and strip our the given property 'name' before
+// This will find documents and strip our the given property 'name'
-// passing the results back to the application. model.query('users').where('age').gte(30).except('name');
+// before passing the results back to the application. model.query('users').where('age').gte(30).except('name');
 {% endhighlight %}
 {% highlight coffeescript %}
 # This will find documents but strip out all properties except 'id',
-# 'name', and 'age' before passing the results back to the application.
+# 'name', and 'age' before passing the results back to the app.
 model.query 'users',
   where:
     age:
       gte: 30
   only: ['id', 'name', 'age']

-# This will find documents and strip our the given property 'name' before
+# This will find documents and strip our the given property 'name'
-# passing the results back to the application.
+# before passing the results back to the application.
 model.query 'users',
   where:
     age: